Attic calendar: Intercalation

 The year was meant to begin with the first sighting of the new moon after the summer solstice.
 Ideally, the solstice would occur toward the end of Skirophorion, the final month of the year.

 The new year would then begin on the day after the first sliver of the new moon was seen (or presumed to be seen).
 However, because the relation of these two events, solstice and new moon, is variable, the date of the new year (in relation to a Gregorian date) could move by up to a month.

 This linking of solar and lunar years defines the calendar as lunisolar.
 Because 12 lunar months are approximately 11 days shorter than a solar year, using a purely lunar calendar (such as the Islamic one) removes any relation between the months and the seasons, causing the months to creep backwards over the seasons.
 By tying the start of their year to the summer solstice Athenians forced the months to relate, with some elasticity, to the seasons.

-In order to deal with the 11-day difference between 12 lunar months and 1 solar cycle, when it was judged that the months had slid back enough (roughly every three years), an extra month was inserted ("intercalated"), leading to a leap year with about 384 days in it.
+In order to deal with the 11-day difference between 12 lunar months and 1 solar cycle, when it was judged that the months had slid back enough (roughly every three years), an extra month was intercalated, leading to a leap year with about 384 days in it.
 The extra month was achieved by repeating an existing month so that the same month name was used twice in a row.
 The sixth month, Poseideon, is most frequently mentioned as the month that was repeated; however months 1, 2, 7, and 8 (Hekatombaiōn, Metageitniōn, Gameliōn, and Anthesteriōn) are also attested as being doubled.

 Various cycles were in existence for working out exactly which years needed to add a thirteenth month.
-A nineteen-year cycle, the Metonic cycle, was developed in Athens by the astronomers Meton and Euctemon (known to be active in 432 BC), could have been used to pattern the insertion of leap years to keep the lunar and solar years aligned with some accuracy.
+A nineteen-year cycle, the Metonic cycle, was developed in Athens by the astronomers Meton and Euctemon (known to be active in 432 BC), and could have been used to pattern the insertion of leap years to keep the lunar and solar years aligned with some accuracy.
 There is, however, no sign that any such system was in fact used in Athens, whose calendar seems to have been administered on an ad hoc basis.